ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 Inversion of Control is what you get when your program callbacks, e.g. like a gui program or a framework.
 Inversion of control is what separates library from a framework.

+#### How is dependency injection useful?

+Dependency injection helps keeping your classes small and focused with the benefit to compose them into arbitrary long chains to achieve complex functionality.
+The main benefits are single responsibility principle and reusability.

 #### What is a callback?

 Think of a callback as an object that it's only purpose is to be called from another object.